Laknath1996/oldweb/_pages/01_Home.md

 <div style="text-align: center"><img src="{{site.url}}/images/me1.png" width="200" height="200" /></div>

-I am currently working as a Temporary Instructor at the Department of Electronics and Telecommunication Engineering at the University of Moratuwa, Sri Lanka.
+I am currently working as a Temporary Instructor at the Department of Electronics and Telecommunication Engineering ([ENTC](ent.mrt.ac.lk)) at the [University of Moratuwa](http://mrt.ac.lk), Sri Lanka.

 In addition to my undergraduate studies, I have completed two research internships (in 2017 and 2018) under the supervision of Prof. [Steve Petrou](https://www.florey.edu.au/science-research/scientist-directory/professor-steven-petrou) and Prof. [Saman Halgamuge](https://mechanical.eng.unimelb.edu.au/people/saman) at The Florey Institute of Neuroscience, University of Melbourne, Australia.